gleday/beam/README.md

 ## Description

-Fast Bayesian inference of marginal and conditional independence structures between variables from high-dimensional data.
+Fast Bayesian inference of marginal and conditional independence structures from high-dimensional data.

 ## Installation